+We depart Kampala early in the morning and we provide bottled water along the journey to Murchison Falls.
+We stop off at the top of the falls for lunch and enjoy our packed lunch looking at this most awesome sight of the Nile tumbling down 43 meters through a 7-meter gorge, the ground shaking because of the sheer power of the water.
 We arrive for lunch at either Paraa Lodge (upscale) or Red Chilli (Budget).
 After lunch relax and take in the sun either near the pool in Paraa or overlooking the Nile from the restaurant at Red Chilli.
 If you are staying at Paraa Lodge, you will be crossing the Nile to reach your lodging destination by ferry.
 If at Red Chilli, you will cross the Nile for your evening game drive.

 This is not a hurried event, but you slowly drive along the lake into the savannah and usually it will be about 2 1/2 to 3 hours.
 Sights, sounds, and of course a most wonderful sunset as you return to your lodging facility for a delightful dinner.
 At Paraa Lodge you will be sitting on the veranda overlooking the Nile, at Red Chilli you can see the Nile below as you eat your dinner.